Daniel-J-S/seir-flex-426/src/course-materials/react-fundamentals/week-12/day-1/lecture-materials/intro-to-spas-and-reactjs.md

 ### React in Action - A Minimal Example

 The React team has developed a wonderful CLI for starting a new React app.
-The command will be `create-react-app <app name>` - think of it as the express-generator for React apps.
+The command will be `npx create-react-app <app name>` - think of it as the express-generator for React apps.

 However, before we use `create-react-app` we will use a most excellent code playground, [CodeSandbox](https://codesandbox.io/) to take a first look at how React works...